-- 1 December 2020.
-According to data from the central bank - 2 Gross loans excluding reverse repos. - 3 Spar Nord was designated as a SIFI in January 2019 - 4 On the 23 June 2021, Danish government decided to reactivate the buffer, at a rate of 1% from 30 September 2022, as recommended by the Systemic Risk Council.
-The countercyclical buffer was reduced from 1% to 0% in March 2020, in response to covid-19.
+- 1 According to data from the central bank, Nationalbanken. - 2 Gross loans excluding reverse repos. - 3 Spar Nord was designated as a SIFI in January 2019. - 4 On the 23 June 2021, the Danish government decided to reactivate the buffer at a rate of 1% from 30 September 2022, as recommended by the Systemic Risk Council.
+The countercyclical buffer was reduced from 1% to 0% in March 2020 in response to the coronavirus pandemic.